Bishop Sycamore: State report finds ‘numerous disturbing allegations’ - NewsBreak

 DeWine said he would ask Attorney General Dave Yost to determine whether Bishop Sycamore, based in Columbus, violated any civil or criminal laws.

-The 79-page report from the state Department of Education concluded, “There is no evidence that Bishop Sycamore High School is meeting the minimum standards for non-chartered, non-tax supported schools” after it filed paperwork as one in consecutive years.3 NFL games moved due to COVID-19 outbreaks
+The 79-page report from the state Department of Education concluded, “There is no evidence that Bishop Sycamore High School is meeting the minimum standards for non-chartered, non-tax supported schools” after it filed paperwork as one in consecutive years.Tourists face punishment after Snapchat video showed them smashing sea turtle eggs in South Carolina

 “This report confirms numerous disturbing allegations regarding Bishop Sycamore,” DeWine said in the statement.
 “There is no evidence that the ‘school’ enrolled students this year, had a physical location for classes to meet, employed teachers, nor offered any academic program meeting minimum standards.”